-Taking proactive steps may minimize the risk of a claim against unpaid wages against directors.
+Taking proactive steps may minimize the risk of a claim against unpaid wages in Ontario against directors.
 Acting honestly, in good faith, and diligently, will help minimize risk of liability.

 A claim management system may help companies keep track of the remuneration paid, as well as whether there are claims for unpaid wages.
 Such a system would also permit for proper documentation of the claim, including how the claim was handled.

 Directors can limit their liability by ensuring that they attend board meetings and are kept in the loop with regards the corporation’s financial stability and of any complaints and the financial stability of the corporation.
 Participating in meetings and ensuring that questions are being asked to identify any problematic areas may assist in their defence of being diligent and proactive in addressing any issues.
 Maintaining an adequate agenda and minutes of meetings may also demonstrate when the directors of a corporation became aware of any claims.

 Given that a director’s liability can be significant, it is prudent to take steps to avoid any personal liability.

 If you are an employer and have questions regarding director’s liability, or an employee who has questions about claims for unpaid wages or salaries, our team of experienced corporate lawyers at Achkar Law can help.